Sammy Baugh: Personal and later life

-After retiring from football, Baugh and his wife Edmonia Smith moved to his Double Mountain ranch west of Aspermont, Texas, where they had four boys and a girl.
+After retiring from football, Baugh and his wife Edmonia Smith Baugh moved to his Double Mountain ranch west of Aspermont, Texas, where they had four boys and a girl.
 Edmonia died in 1990, after 52 years of marriage to Baugh, who was her high school sweetheart.
 According to his son, Baugh derived far more pleasure from ranching than he ever had from football, saying that he enjoyed the game, but if he could live his life over again, he probably wouldn't play sports at all.

-Similar to the nicknaming of fellow football great Byron "Whizzer" White of Colorado, he said sports writers had tagged him with "Slingin' Sammy" whereas Sam was his preferred name.
+Similar to the nicknaming of fellow football great Byron "Whizzer" White of Colorado, sportswriters had tagged "Slinging Sammy".
+However, Sam was his preferred name for most of his life.
 He always introduced himself as Sam Baugh and signed his papers and autographs that way.
-TCU named its football practice center the Sam Baugh Football Center with that perspective in mind.
+TCU named its football practice facility the Sam Baugh Football Center with that perspective in mind.

 Baugh's health began to decline after the death of his wife.
-During his last years, he lived in a nursing home in a little West Texas town called Jayton not far from Double Mountain Ranch.
+During his last years, he lived in a nursing home in a little West Texas town called Jayton, not far from Double Mountain Ranch.
 The ranch is now in the hands of Baugh's son David and is still a cow-calf operation, on 20000 acre.